tcottrill/tcottrill.github.io/README.md

-This is the Webpage for my main project, AAE.
+This is the Webpage for my main project, A.A.E.